Health Care Providers Treating SUD - Mental Health

 Medical Options

-VA offers proven medication options that reduce cravings, prevent relapse, and reduce the risk of death from substance use disorder.
+VA offers proven medication options that reduce cravings, prevent the recurrence of substance use, and reduce the risk of death from substance use disorder.
 They include:

 When indicated, VA provides medically managed detoxification to stop substance use safely and provide services to stabilize the patient.